RetroPie/RetroPie-Docs/docs/gamecon_gpio_rpi.md

 1. _Fully 3.3V compliant_.
 The pads falling into this category can be powered directly from 3.3V supply as described above, and do not need any extra hardware.

 2. _3.3V logic level compatible_.
 These pads need to be powered from 5V supply (pin P1-02 on the RPi pin header) for correct operation, but RPi output pins (NES_CLK, NES_LTC) can be directly connected to corresponding pad input pins.
 A protection circuit is strongly recommended between pad output data pin and RPi input pin (PAD1-4), since output logic level is now 5V and input pins are not 5V-tolerant.
-It can be built from a [3.3V zener diode and resistor](http://www.daycounter.com/Circuits/Level-Translators/Level-Translator-Zener-Clamp.gif), or by using an IC such as 74LVC245.
+[The clamp circuit](http://www.daycounter.com/Circuits/Level-Translators/Level-Translator-Zener-Clamp.gif) can be built from a 3.3V zener diode and ~200ohm resistor.
+Alternatively, a logic IC such as 74LVC245 can be used for level conversion.

 3. _Only 5V compliant_.
 Otherwise same as previous, but NES_CLK and NES_LTC must be converted to 5V logic level to be recognizable by the pad.
 That can be done with 74HCT244 - see [this](http://www.raspberrypi.org/forums/viewtopic.php?f=78&t=15787&start=214) post for more info.